 To compile this section, Snapchat basically counts how many mutual friends you both have.
 The logic is that you are more likely to know each other if you are both following the same people.

 Is Quick Add based on location?

-You will also find that the order of this list will refresh and change frequently.
-This is to keep the list looking “fresh” and give other users a chance of showing up at the top of your Quick Add page.
+You will also find that the order of this list will change frequently.
+This is to keep the list looking “fresh” and give other users a chance to show up at the top of your Quick Add page.